The challenge

 Before redesign anything, the deep-dive user research revealed that 70% of our active users were career-driven.

-Key Insight: This segment wasn't motivated by "fun" or "badges" in the traditional sense.
-They were motivated by professional fear (fear of falling behind) and competency proof (need for validation).
+This segment wasn't motivated by "fun" or "badges" in the traditional sense.
+They were motivated by professional fear.

 Top challenges from student survey